shimaa829/Ansible-assignment/README.md

 # Ansible-assignment

-### In this reposatory i Wrote an ansible playbook that do the following setup on remote Linux server:
+### In this repository i Wrote an ansible playbook that do the following setup on remote Linux server:

 * Connect to the server with username/password.
 * Setup Tomcat